A data-driven epidemic model with social structure for understanding the COVID-19 infection on a heavily affected Italian Province: Introduction

-The above discussed characteristics suggest that, to follow in time the spreading of COVID-19, and to control it at best with non-pharmaceutical intervention measures, a mathematical model needs to take into account, with respect to classical compartment models like SIR, a number of new variables, which include at least the age, the number of social interactions and the compartment of population of asymptomatic patients.
+The above discussed characteristics suggest that, to follow the time evolution of COVID-19 infection and to control it at best with non-pharmaceutical interventions, robust mathematical models need to take into account a number of new variables, which include at least the age, the number of social interactions and the compartment describing the asymptomatic population.
 A fundamental aspect regards also the quantification of the uncertainties since many characteristics of the epidemic cannot be known with precision.
 On the top of the choices done for the mathematical models, one has always to take into account that dataset are strictly necessary to produce reliable models and thus, introducing additional parameters which cannot be estimated and extrapolated from data is always a risk which in principle has to be avoided when possible.
-Compared to the model proposed in \cite{DPeTZ} here we enrich the description by considering the effects of age on the evolution of the disease and the effects of vaccination on reducing the number of fatalities and avoiding picks of infected which possibly effect the health system.
+Compared to the model proposed in Ref. \cite{DPeTZ} here we enrich the description by considering the effects of age on the evolution of the disease and the effects of vaccination on reducing the number of fatalities and avoiding picks of infected which possibly effect the health system.
 The dynamics are also enriched by introducing uncertain variables into the system and their relative estimation based on the available clinical data.

 In order to calibrate the proposed model we followed a two step approach.
 In details, we first determine relevant epidemiological parameters before the adoption of strict governmental limitations to contain the second wave of the pandemic, then the relative reduction of the contact rate has been determined using a dynamic approach where we match our model with the dataset using the determined incidence rate through the number of asymptomatic and the average contact rates divided per ages.
 Subsequently, we concentrate on the possibility to forecast the epidemic trends and we discuss vaccination campaign under different strategies in terms of expectation and relative confidence bands.